nmastepankaj/chat_app_django_channel_async_consumer/README.md

 # Django chat app using Django Channel Sync Consumer

-This module contains the implementation of a basic chat application using Django Channels and the SyncConsumer class.
+This module contains the implementation of a basic chat application using Django Channels and the AsyncConsumer class.

 Classes:
 - ChatConsumer: Handles the WebSocket connections for the chat app.